Cost Optimization and Model Routing

 | |

-Two operational notes.
-First, the self-confidence score is the simplest possible cascade signal but also the weakest; production cascades typically use either a separate small judge (one LLM-as-judge call on the cheap model’s output) or a learned regressor that takes the cheap response’s log-probs and outputs an accept/escalate score.
+the self-confidence score is the simplest possible cascade signal but also the weakest; production cascades typically use either a separate small judge (one LLM-as-judge call on the cheap model’s output) or a learned regressor that takes the cheap response’s log-probs and outputs an accept/escalate score.
 The self-report version above is fine for getting a cascade running but should be replaced with a learned scorer once you have ~1k labeled (prompt, cheap_response, was_good_enough) tuples.
-Second, the cascade pays the cheap call’s cost on every request and the expensive call’s cost on escalations — the cost-savings math depends entirely on the escalation rate staying under ~30%.
+The cascade pays the cheap call’s cost on every request and the expensive call’s cost on escalations; the cost-savings math depends entirely on the escalation rate staying under ~30%.
 Tune the confidence_floor against your workload.

 Further reading from the field